 Aims to Address Shortage of Mental Health Care Access, Encourage Professionals to Practice in Underserved Areas

-TRENTON – Legislation sponsored by Senator Richard J. Codey, a leading advocate for mental health reform in New Jersey, and Senate Health, Human Services and Senior Citizens Committee chairman Joseph F. Vitale that would establish a tuition reimbursement program for psychiatrists to address a shortage of mental health care access in certain underserved areas of the State cleared the Senate today.
+TRENTON – Legislation sponsored by Senator Richard J. Codey, a leading advocate for mental health reform in New Jersey, and Senate Health, Human Services and Senior Citizens Committee chairman Joseph F. Vitale that would establish a tuition reimbursement program for psychiatrists to address a shortage of mental health care access in certain underserved areas of the State cleared the Senate Budget and Appropriations Committee today.

-“Providing mental health care services to those who need it, when they need it and where they need it is paramount to effectively caring for our most vulnerable citizens,” said Senator Codey (D-Essex and Morris).
-“The tuition reimbursement program established under this bill will provide the necessary incentive for available psychiatrists to practice in New Jersey’s most underserved communities.”
+“Mental health is at the core of a functioning society, and providing mental health care services to those who need it, when they need it and where they need it is a moral obligation,” said Senator Codey (D-Essex and Morris).
+“This bill would put in place a tuition reimbursement program to incentivize a surge in available psychiatrists in New Jersey’s most underserved areas.”

 Under the bill, S-2331, the Commissioner of Health would designate, on the basis of health status and economic indicators, geographic areas of the state which have a shortage of physicians in the specialty of psychiatry.
 The program would provide reimbursement of a portion of medical school tuition expenses to psychiatrists who agree to provide mental health care services in one of these State underserved areas for a period of one to four years.